ugr-sail/sinergym/docs/source/pages/github-actions.rst

 .. note:: See `.github/workflows YML files <https://github.com/jajimer/sinergym/tree/develop/.github/workflows>`__ to see code used.

-.. note:: Wether you have a forked repository from Sinergym, we recommend you to **enable Github Action in your project** in order to take advantage of this functionality in your developments.
+.. note:: Whether you have a forked repository from Sinergym, we recommend you to **enable Github Action in your project** in order to take advantage of this functionality in your developments.